Give us a call now for an immediate match with a local pro.

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

-Normally, it's smart to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
-This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians tend to be less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically sees the most use.

 There are several ways you can make your HVAC system more energy-efficient: